dreamgrove/dreamgrove/content/balance/2018-07-17-Prepatch-Talent-Guide.md

 {{< talents spec="balance" src="beta" recommend="132,123,231,123,132,132,231" >}}

 If your robot is dying quickly, Fury of Elune will be a very strong choice for the burst damage here, otherwise play shooting stars.
 All the other options are pretty standard.
 Twin Moon is better than Stellar Flare because with the ruiner you can get forced to move without mobility and spam moonfire.
+The Adds spawn every 2 minutes so make sure you use Fury of Elune on the adds every time.
 </center>

 <center>